alez-repos/shrink-ark-saves/readme.md

 # shrink.py: ARK:SE Save shrinker

-`shrink.py` is a utility designed to optimize the size of official ARK: Survival Evolved save files by removing unnecessary tribes.
+`shrink.py` is an utility designed to optimize the size of official ARK: Survival Evolved save files by removing unnecessary tribes.

 ## Prerequisites